COE Teacher Preparation Programs Field Policy* Fall 2023

 Requirements for Candidates in Student Teaching/Internship Courses

-For Fall 2022 semester and thereafter, all candidates shall complete supervised clinical experience in student teaching or internship in a Hawai‘i public, charter, or private school at the appropriate grade level(s) and in the subject(s) for which they are seeking licensure.
+For the fall 2023 semester and thereafter, all candidates shall complete supervised clinical experience in student teaching or internship in a Hawai‘i public, charter, or private school at the appropriate grade level(s) and in the subject(s) for which they are seeking licensure.
 Candidates in student teaching will be assigned a mentor teacher as appropriate in a PK-12 classroom setting with whom they will work, as is standard practice.
 The student teaching requirements and placement for each candidate will be approved by the program Chair in consultation with the program faculty.
 Candidates will be expected to fulfill requirements by working face-to-face (in-person) in schools with their mentor teachers and PK-12 students, following all Hawai‘i public, charter, or private school guidelines and UHM safety procedures.